adamwbull/MentoringAPI/README.md

 # MentoringAPI Documentation
 Below is detailed information on accessing or posting data to the API, broken up by database table.

-If a route is bolded in the section, it has been implemented.
-Italics are planned but not working yet.
+If a route is bolded in the sections below, it has been implemented.
+Italics are planned but not up and running yet.
+Current web address is **mshipapp.loca.lt**

 **PLEASE NOTE**: Database stores times in UTC.